This article has links to products and services we love, which we may make commission from.

 The journey, Hungary’s Budapest to Ljubljana, Slovenia is a popular one and it’s easy to see why.
 The trip easy, safe and both the cities of Budapest and Ljubljana deserve a visit.
 Here is a step by step guide on the best way to travel from Budapest to Ljubljana.

 Like many European connections, train* is the best way to travel between Hungary and Slovenia.
 Our train had a small café, was spacious and the journey was scenic.
 When researching the best routes and ways to travel in Europe I check four websites

 *although I hear that in the Balkans, the bus is faster than the train.
-In the UK, train is definitely more expensive than buses.
+In the UK, the train is definitely more expensive than buses.

 Buying Train Tickets in Budapest

 Train tickets can be bought at both Keleti (Budapest, Baross tér Tel: (+36-1) 413 – 4610) and Déli station (Budapest, Krisztina krt.
 35-37.
 Tel: (+36-1) 375-6593) in Budapest.
-I discourage anyone from purchasing tickets online in Europe, they are always unnecessarily expensive but do try and buy before departure day.
+I tend to discourage anyone from purchasing tickets online from third parties in Europe as they are always unnecessarily expensive.
+I do encourage buying tickets before departure day.